Close

 ABOUT

-Founding editor and publisher David Ish published Volume 1, Number 1, of the New Fillmore — the premiere issue — in May 1986.
+Founding editor and publisher David Ish published Volume 1, Number 1, of the New Fillmore in May 1986.
 The name was a bit of a joke.
-The Fillmore had forever been reinventing itself, from its roots as a Jewish neighborhood at the turn of the 20th century, then a Japanese neighborhood after the 1906 earthquake, then the Harlem of the West after the war, sporting the New Fillmore Hotel and the New Fillmore Theater.
-The early 1980s brought another new era as upper Fillmore began to emerge as a bustling shopping and dining district and the surrounding area became an ever more desirable place to live.
+The Fillmore had forever been reinventing itself, from its roots as a Jewish neighborhood at the turn of the 20th century, then a Japanese neighborhood after the 1906 earthquake, then the Harlem of the West after the war, when the New Fillmore Hotel and the New Fillmore Theater were in business.
+Rock and roll came to the Fillmore Auditorium and Winterland in the ’60s.
+Then redevelopment ripped up the neighborhood and displaced many of its residents.

-In the new millennium, as Fillmore Street was transformed into a coveted location for international fashion and cosmetics brands, many of the one-of-a-kind shops and essential services that made it unique were squeezed out.
+The ’80s brought another new era as upper Fillmore Street began to gentrify into a bustling shopping and dining district, and the surrounding area became an ever more desirable place to live.
+The New Fillmore newspaper was a part of that renaissance.
+In the new millennium, as Fillmore Street became a coveted location for international fashion and cosmetics brands, many of the one-of-a-kind shops and essential services that made it unique were squeezed out.
 The street, in some ways, became a victim of its own success.
-Yet this neighborhood remains a wonderful place to live, with a rich history, a vibrant economy and many tales to tell.

 We welcome your comments and suggestions.
 Write to: